 You can of course substitute the peanut butter for your favorite nut butter and still have an amazing keto treat.
 See there I just gave you more options!

 If you love peanut butter then you also need to check out these other keto-friendly recipes.

 Have you ever found yourself craving for a season to already get here?
-Well, that’s what birthed this recipe for keto peanut butter bars.
-A delicious easy low carb peanut butter treat.
+Well, that’s what birthed these keto peanut butter bars.

 It’s September and the weather should be pointing to the fall season.
 Well, here in South Florida, we ain’t about that.
 We’ve been experiencing 90 degree days, with the humidity feeling like 1000 percent.